 WalletHub also released states' rankings on several individual metrics.
-For instance, Mississippi ranked first for average annual wage for physicians (adjusted for cost of living), while Washington, D.C., ranked last on that metric.
+For instance, Missouri ranked first for average annual wage for physicians (adjusted for cost of living), while Washington, D.C. ranked last on the metric.

-Massachusetts had the most punitive state medical board, while Delaware had the least punitive, according to WalletHub.
-Meanwhile, WalletHub found that annual malpractice liability insurance cost the least in New York and the most in Nebraska.
+Washington, D.C. also had the most punitive state medical board, while Kentucky had the least, according to WalletHub.
+Meanwhile, WalletHub found that annual malpractice liability insurance cost was the least in Nebraska and the most in New York.

 Create your free account to access 2 resources each month, including the latest research and webinars.

 You have 2 free members-only resources remaining this month remaining this month.